What?

 of miles as tributes marking where

 people have died.
-It’s weird.
+Its weird.
 They remove

 their brains and get into their cars.